ecorbero/FlutterMovieApp/README.md

 # emovie

-A new Flutter project.
+A movies' Flutter project.
+For educational puyrposes only!

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is beign updated to Flutter 3.0.

+Migrations is not yet Finished.

+The App does NOT work...
+Be patient

 A few resources to get you started if this is your first Flutter project: